Building new homes with Vic Turnkey Homes

-Also called a Certificate of occupancy, this document is issued by a Building Surveyor after final inspection of your new home.
-It certifies your home is ready to move into.
+Also called a Certificate of occupancy, this document is issued by a Building Surveyor after final inspection of the new home.
+The Building Surveyor may have to visit the property several times.
+It certifies the home is ready to move into.

 As per building regulations, downpipes are placed every 12 lineal metres around the home.

 Recycled water is mostly used for watering the garden and flushing toilets.
-It may be available if you are building in an estate, so you may need to arrange for it to be connected to your home at a cost.
+It may be available if building within an estate, so you may need to arrange for it to be connected to the home at a cost.
 This would be determined up front.

-Fibre optic cables provide the new communication infrastructure in your home with high speed internet etc. New estates these days are generally require new homes to be “cable ready”, so you have access to high speed internet after you move in.
-The connection is the responsibility of the new home owner.
+Fibre optic cables provide the new communication infrastructure within the home for high-speed internet etc. New estates generally require new homes to be ‘cable ready’, so access to high-speed internet is immediately available.
+The connection/account opening fee is the responsibility of the new homeowner.

-Homeowners may be required to pay a community infrastructure levy (CIL) to support funding of the community facilities required for the residents of a defined area.
-This applies most commonly to new estates and is governed by the developer of the land and the council in which your block is situated.
-These community facilities include local preschools, maternal and child health centres, community halls/multi purpose buildings, and other recreation facilities.
-Check with your local council to see what CIL you will need to pay.
+Homeowners may be required to pay a community infrastructure levy (CIL) to support community facilities required for the residents of a defined area.
+This applies most commonly to new estates and is governed by the developer of the land and the council in which the block is situated.
+These community facilities include local preschools, maternal and child health centres, community halls/multipurpose buildings, and other recreation facilities.
+Check with the local council to see what CIL will need to be paid.

 Warranties under building law